-Julie Riley, LMSW, MS Ed. is the Academic Department Chair of Purdue Global’s Human Services Department.
+Julie Rile, LMSW, MS Ed. is the Academic Department Chair of Purdue Global’s Human Services Department.
 In this role, she oversees all of the Department’s faculty and has a lead role in course curriculum.

 Julie also is a licensed master social worker in New York State, and works in private practice as a clinical therapist.
 “I love to work in the field.
 It helps keep me grounded in my work and up to date on the latest innovations in the field.
 I think it also helps me to be a better supervisor to faculty teaching the topic.”

 In addition to her work, she and her husband—a nurse practitioner who also teaches classes (anatomy) at Purdue Global—have 6 children, ranging in age from 5 to 22.